A knot Floer stable homotopy type: Constructing the moduli spaces

 \section{Constructing the moduli spaces}

 We will construct the stratified spaces $\bModuli_{\vN, \vlambda}(D)$, along with their embeddings and framings, inductively by dimension.
+We will usually denote their dimension and thick dimension by $k$ and $l$; and these moduli spaces will be embedded in $\E^d_l$.
 For the reader's convenience, we first outline the procedure in Subsection~\ref{sec:outline}, and then give more details in the following subsections.